-The ZZZ.configurationFile configuration option is not necessary if you want to use the conf/vo.config file for both attribute sources (as conf/vo.config is a default configuration file).
-However this option is very important when you want to use more then one SAML-PULL attribute source, as it allows you to use different configuration files for them.
+The ZZZ.configurationFile configuration option is not necessary if you want to use the conf/vo.config file for both attribute sources (as conf/vo.config is a default

 When using both PUSH and PULL mode together you can disable PULL mode dynamically for those requests that contain pushed assertions only.
 See vo.pull.disableIfAttribu tesWerePushed configuration option.